samsungnext/nomad/website/source/docs/job-specification/service.html.md

 }
 ```

-This section of the documentation only covers the job file options for
+This section of the documentation only cover the job file fields and stanzas
-configuring service discovery.
-For more information on the setup and
+for service discovery.
+For more details on using Nomad with Consul please see
-configuration to integrate Nomad with service discovery, please see the
+the [Consul integration documentation][service-discovery].

-[Nomad service discovery documentation][service-discovery].
-There are steps you
+Nomad 0.10 also allows specifying the `service` stanza at the task group level.
-must take to configure Nomad.
-Simply adding this configuration to your job file
+This enables services in the same task group to opt into [Consul
-does not automatically enable service discovery.
+Connect][connect] integration.

 ## `service` Parameters